bitburner-official/bitburner-src/markdown/bitburner.gang.setterritorywarfare.md

 RAM cost: 2 GB

-Set whether or not the gang should engage in territory warfare
+Set whether or not the gang should engage in territory clashes